|

 of root-word derivatives).
 Alike English

-is the training ground for Sound Spell Same.
+is the training ground for Sound Spell Same, which is pure Peoplese.

-With Peoplese SSS version, like Spanish, no student need learn how to
+With pure Peoplese SSS version, no student need learn how to

 spell even a single word.